 Beginning in June of 2016, Franklin & Marshall College will start construction for Shadek Stadium, if you see more here you will know that it is a multipurpose facility that will be located on what is now Armstrong Fields behind the College Row Apartments.
+Such projects require good Structural steel Fabricators.
 According to the projected timeline, the stadium will be open for use during the Fall of 2017.

 According to David Proulx, F&M’s vice president for Finance and Administration and Treasurer, the facility is designed in order to “serve the entire college community.”
 Although it will mainly function as home field for football, and men’s and women’s lacrosse, it will also be equipped in order to host men’s and women’s soccer matches as well.
 In addition, the facilities will be open to several intermural and club sports, as well as being available for activities such as large-scale movie screenings and concerts.